 Planning your video proposal - the questions to ask yourself

 So hopefully by now, like us you’re sold on why video is such an important tool in sales.
 You might be thinking - how do I get started creating my own proposal video?
-We asked Alastair this same question and he recommended considering these three things:

 Use the five whys technique: